 Online provider visit (telemedicine, telehealth) benefits are provided for the HIPAA-compliant delivery of health care services such as diagnosis, consultation, or treatment through the use of interactive audio, video or other electronic media.
 Services must be "real-time" consultations and do not include the use of audio-only telephone, email or fax.
 In order to qualify for benefits under the Plan, such services must be rendered by a network provider or approved vendor.
-Benefits are subject to copayments, and may be subject to deductibles depending upon the participant's coverage option (Base or Select).
-Refer to Base Coverage and Select Coverage sections for cost sharing and related coverage limitation information.
+Online provider visits are available for primary care physicians, nurse practitioners, registered dietitians and behavioral health therapists.
+Benefits are subject to copayments and may be subject to deductibles depending upon the participant's coverage option (Base or Select).
+Refer to Base Coverage and Select Coverage sections for cost-sharing and related coverage limitation information.